88nooto/hello-world/README.md

 # hello-world
-The first repository.\n
+The first repository.
 oh~ hey, my English is very poor, please allow me to use Chinese.
 This's all.